niklaskks/api-docs/source/index.md

   --data '{"uid":1, "name":"demo", "content_project":1, "pure_data": {"key":"value"}}'
 ```

 To create a new object, POST its data into an existing content project.
-Please add the ID of the existing content project into your POST URL.
+Please add the ID of the existing content project into your POST URL as well as your request data.

 Mandatory information for the creation of an object are:

- - **uid**: String containing arbitrary content; the primary mean of identifying your objects
+ - **uid**: String containing arbitrary content; the primary means of identifying your objects
  - **name**: String containing arbitrary content; the textual identifier of the object
  - **content_project**: Integer; states the Content Project which contains this object
  - **pure_data** (if applicable): JSON

 Depending on the type of content the object may need other mandatory information.

-### notes on pure_data
+### Notes on pure_data
 Depending on the shell you're using, you may need to escape quotation marks in the JSON-String for the pure_data field.
 In the example call on a cURL shell the quotation marks are escaped with a backslash prefix.

 ### Endpoint